CompassLabs/docs/docs/4_environments/1_Overview.md

 In the local backend, we run custom logic to instantiate what is basically a pruned archive node on your local machine.
 The main insight here is that on simulation start, you already know what contracts and accounts are relevant.
 So, we create a local archive node for you, that has just these contracts and accounts, but for the purpose of the simulation is equivalent to a full archive node. **No communication to an outside RPC provider is required, thus it runs MUCH faster**.

+Of course, we do comprehensive CI/CD testing to ensure that the local backend is implemented correctly.